alikahwaji/SDV503-Lab-Eight-2021/README.md

 :arrow_right: List with examples loops in C#.
 (Use your journal MD file)

-:arrow_right: what the advantage and disadvantage of coding loops?
+:arrow_right: What are advantages and disadvantages of coding loops?
 (Use your journal MD file)

-:arrow_right: what is the difference in between loops in c# and javascript?
+:arrow_right: What are the differences in syntax between loops in c# and javascript?
 (Use your journal MD file)

 ## :books: Resources